-The Product Owner is the central point in the product strategy.
-He may decide which features and functions are to be created and in what order.
-The Product Owner has the task of communicating a clear vision of what the Scrum team wants to achieve to everyone involved.
-Therefore he is ultimately responsible for the successful development and implementation of a solution.
+The Product Owner is the lynchpin of the product strategy.
+They decide which features and functions are prioritized and developed.
+They are tasked with conveying a clear vision to the Scrum team, making them ultimately responsible for the successful development and implementation of a solution.

 Whether focused on an external product or an internal application, the Product Owner ensures that optimum work is always performed.
 This commitment may extend to technically inclined tasks, like revising the data model for better performance.
 To ensure quick team progress, the Product Owner collaborates actively with the Scrum Master and the Development Team, providing swift responses to frequent queries.